 The show will be out in the US on Wednesday 28 April - and is expected to air on Channel 4 in the UK shortly after.
 As of December 2020, the showrunner Bruce Miller confirmed that they were halfway through filming after being forced to take a six-month break due to the pandemic.
 Instead of the usual 13 episodes, producers have also confirmed that the show will have a shorter run of just ten episodes.

 Is there a The Handmaid's Tale season four trailer?

 Yes there is!
-In a mixture of old and new clips, the trailer, which was released in 2020, hints that June survives the shooting and becomes the leader of a new underground movement to free Gilead, and will continue to be helped by Commander Lawrence and her love interest Nick, with Aunt Lydia determined to stop her by any means necessary.
+The full length trailer was released on 25 February and shows that not only did June survive the shooting in the season three finale, but she has become an integral part of the new underground movement to free Gilead, and will continue to be helped by Commander Lawrence and her love interest Nick, with Aunt Lydia determined to stop her by any means necessary.

 The show's star Elisabeth Moss previously revealed that season four was delayed even before the pandemic due to the size of the production.